ska-sa/katcp-python/doc/tutorial.rst

 :meth:`unhandled_reply`, :meth:`unhandled_inform` or :meth:`unhandled_request`
 is called.

-Your own client may hook into this dispath tree at any point by implementing or overriding the appropriate methods.
+Your own client may hook into this dispatch tree at any point by implementing or overriding the appropriate methods.

 An example of a simple client that only handles replies to :samp:`help`